AchuM/VanillaBootstrap/README.md

 #### Match file paths in default.master.tpl

-Make sure that the JS calls in default.master.tpl matches your folder structure.
+Make sure that the JS, CSS and LESS calls in default.master.tpl matches your folder structure.
 The default structure is http://example.com/themes/VanillaBootstrap, but if you use another structure, please correct the paths or pages won't load.

 #### Update of the core jQuery-library is REQUIRED